CRPS-Optimal Binning for Univariate Conformal Regression: Dynamic Programme

-To partition observations $1,\ldots,j$ into $k$ bins optimally, we try every candidate last-bin boundary $i$: the last bin covers observations $i+1$ to $j$ with cost $c(i+1,j)$, while the first $i$ observations are split optimally into $k-1$ bins at cost $\mathrm{dp}[k-1][i]$.
-The recurrence records the boundary placement that minimises the sum.
+\paragraph{Recurrence.} If $\mathrm{dp}[k-1][i]$ gives the cost of the optimal partition of the first $i$ observations into $k-1$ bins, then to partition $1,\ldots,j$ into $k$ bins optimally it suffices to try every candidate last-bin start $i+1$: the last bin covers observations $i+1,\ldots,j$ with cost $c(i+1,j)$, and the preceding $i$ observations are already optimally split at cost $\mathrm{dp}[k-1][i]$.
+Taking the minimum over $i$ gives the recurrence ($k \ge 2$, $j \ge k$):

 \paragraph{Solution.} The optimal $K$-partition cost is $\mathrm{dp}[K][n]$.
 Bin boundaries are recovered by backtracking the argmin at each step.